tseiman/ESContainerApiDemo/README.md

 1. Fill a name for the container
 2. select the image loaded previously
 3. set the command ```/usr/bin/node --max_old_space_size=128 /app/index.js -a https://<IP of the Router> -u <user with api rights> -p <somepasword for the user>``` - e.g. ```/usr/bin/node --max_old_space_size=128 /app/index.js -a https://192.168.1.1 -u admin -p somepassword``` - please note it is not recommended to use the adin user and password to access the API.
+4. click create ad check if the container status changes to *"running"* after a while

 ## security
 __Please note: the setup comes with default certificates - which are snake oil.
 For any security please substitute those trough useful ones!__
+Please do not use admin user for API access